CERT-Polska/Artemis/README.md

 ![Artemis - scan](.github/screenshots/scan.png)

 ## Getting started
-If you plan using Artemis on production highly consider [k8s deployment](k8s/README.md).
+If you plan using Artemis on production highly consider kubernetes deployment.
 Development environment doesn't scale properly and has hardcoded credentials.

 For development / testing pruposes a docker-compose configuration exists.
 Some modules (e.g. downloading